Gigaspaces/xap-docs/site/content/xap/12.2/tut-java/index.markdown

 ---
 type: post122
-title:  Tutorials
+title:  XAP Basics
 categories:  XAP122TUT
-weight: 1
+weight: 2000
 ---

-This Tutorial provides a high-level overview of the GigaSpaces XAP platform.
-Hands on examples are provided to demonstrate the core concepts and API's.
-The primary people who can benefit from this tutorial, are architects and developers who wish to build scaled-out applications with GigaSpaces XAP.
+This section provides some hands-on examples to demonstrate the core concepts and APIs of the XAP in-memory data grid.
+The tutorials are geared toward architects and developers who want to build scaled-out applications with XAP.

 <br>